decretist/Dissertation/Chapter3/chapter3.md

 relationship with the text of the *Decretum*: Gratian, according to Stephen, "arranged (*ordinavit*)" the canons.
-Gratian's role is a distinctly subordinate one, however, confined to "clarifying and explicating the opinions of the holy Fathers" whom Stephen centers as the ultimate source for the authority of the *Decretum*.
+Gratian's role is a distinctly subordinate one, however, confined to "clarifying and explicating the opinions of the holy Fathers" to whom Stephen looks as the ultimate source for the authority of the *Decretum*.

 Most medieval and modern readers of the *Decretum* have seen it as